 “The enormous tidal forces in such a system are the key to everything,” explains the astrophysicist.
 The energy released by the tides to the planet and its moon keeps the moon’s orbit stable, simultaneously heating it up and making it volcanically active.
 In their work, the researchers were able to show that a small rocky moon can eject more sodium and potassium into space through this extreme volcanism than a large gas planet, especially at high altitudes.
 “Sodium and potassium lines are quantum treasures to us astronomers because they are extremely bright,” says Oza, “the vintage street lamps that light up our streets with yellow haze, are akin to the gas we are now detecting in the spectra of a dozen exoplanets.”

 “We need to find more clues”

 “While the current wave of research is going towards habitability and biosignatures, our signature is a signature of destruction“, says the astrophysicist.
-A few of these worlds could be destroyed in a few billion years due to the extreme mass loss.
-“The exciting part is that we can monitor these destructive processes in real time, like fireworks”, says Oza.
+A few of these worlds could be destroyed in a few billion years due to extreme mass loss.
+“The exciting part is that we can monitor these destructive processes in real-time, like fireworks”, says Oza.

 Reference: “Sodium and Potassium Signatures of Volcanic Satellites Orbiting Close-in Gas Giant Exoplanets” by Apurva V. Oza, Robert E. Johnson, Emmanuel Lellouch, Carl Schmidt, Nick Schneider, Chenliang Huang, Diana Gamborino, Andrea Gebek, Aurelien Wyttenbach, Brice-Olivier Demory, Christoph Mordasini, Prabal Saxena, David Dubois, Arielle Moullet and Nicolas Thomas, 12 November 2019, The Astrophysical Journal.